 Be Your Own Friend.

-This sounds goofy, but it is a good thing to do.
-If you just can’t get that one joke to work right, or that one scene to come together, or if you are getting worried about your creative life for some bigger reason, think of what you would sensibly advise a friend to do in your situation.
+This sounds goofy, but it’s a good thing to do.
+If you just can’t get that one joke to work right, or that one scene to come together, or if you’re getting worried about your creative life for some bigger reason, think of what you would tell a friend to do in your situation.
 Then go ahead and do that for yourself.

 It might be as simple as making yourself a cup of tea, or texting somebody you trust for a chat.
 Or it might be a bit more complicated, like asking yourself why you are choosing to work on something that is proving quite tough and making decisions about if you will continue.